jjmedinaariza/modelling_book/docs/08-regression_new.md

 df <- select(df, place_name, state_name, viol_r, black, lesshs, unemployed, fborn, incarceration, log_incarceraton, swornftime_r, log_viol_r, largest50)
 ```

-So now we have a more maneagable data set that we can use for this session.
+So now we have a more manageable data set that we can use for this session.
 The file includes a sample of 264 US cities (see *place_name*) across 44 of states:

 ```r